NEW BEGINNING FOR EASTER

 🌞THE SHOP IS OPEN.🌞

-The boards that are now available are the last series of the first generation.
+The boards now available are the last series of the first generation.

-Containers and Easy Pads sometimes need to be newly produced first.
+Containers and Easy Pads sometimes need to be newly produced.

 This currently leads to longer delivery times for some items.